Louisville Truck Accident Lawyer

 Recent Catastrophic Semi-Truck Accidents in Kentucky

-Our Louisville truck accident attorneys have handled and reviewed many serious accidents involving commercial trucks where the injured victims were either killed or suffered catastrophic injuries.
+Our Louisville truck accident lawyers have handled and reviewed many serious accidents involving commercial trucks where the injured victims were either severely harmed or suffered fatal injuries.

 Some of these trucking accidents include:

 - In May 2021, a semi-truck rear-ended a car on Interstate 71 South, killing the driver.
-A witness said that the semi was traveling at a high rate of speed and did not brake before crashing.
+A witness said that the vehicle was traveling at a high rate of speed and did not break before crashing.

-- In March 2019, two people were killed in a crash on I-64 West when a semi-truck plowed into two vehicles that had slowed down in traffic.
-The semi-truck driver was not injured and was charged with wanton endangerment.
+- In March 2019, two people were killed in a trucking accident on I-64 West when a semi-truck plowed into two vehicles that had slowed down in traffic.
+The uninjured truck driver was charged with wanton endangerment, and their trucking company was also legally liable.

 - In June 2018, a tractor-trailer sideswiped a moving car on I-65 South in Jefferson County when the truck driver merged lanes.
 As a result, the car flipped over the side of the interstate, killing both passengers inside.

-- In April 2018, a semi-truck driver lost control of his vehicle and crashed into a group of cars waiting at a red light on the Watterson Expressway.
+- In April 2018, a commercial truck driver lost control of his vehicle and crashed into a group of cars waiting at a red light on the Watterson Expressway.
 Five people were killed, including three children.
+Both the trucker and trucking company were sued.

 - In January 2018, two young children were killed in a fiery crash when a tractor-trailer rear-ended the family car on I-71 North.
-Their parents survived and hired Louisville truck accident attorneys to file a preventable death lawsuit.
+Their parents survived and hired Louisville personal injury attorneys to file a truck accident lawsuit for the preventable death.

 - In November 2017, a tractor-trailer driver trying to avoid traffic caused a pile-up on I-65 North that involved more than a dozen vehicles.
 Three people were killed, and many others were injured.

-Every personal injury lawyer at our law firm will fight aggressively against the defendants' insurance companies to get the full and fair compensation you deserve.
+Every Louisville truck accident attorney at our law firm will fight aggressively against the defendants' insurance companies to get the full and fair compensation you deserve.
+We also represent survivors needing to file a wrongful death claim after losing a loved one in a truck crash.

-The most common injuries occurring in truck accidents include:
+The most common commercial truck accident injuries occurring in crashes include:

 - Traumatic brain injuries: Any truck/car accident victim that hits their head on the steering wheel, windshield, side window, or roof can suffer a severe traumatic brain injury, often leaving them permanently disabled.

-- Spinal cord injuries: Injuries to the neck and back can lead to a spinal cord injury, resulting in permanent paralysis that might involve paraplegia, quadriplegia, or tetraplegia.
+- Spinal cord injuries: Injuries to the neck and back in truck wrecks can lead to a spinal cord injury, resulting in permanent paralysis that might involve paraplegia, quadriplegia, or tetraplegia.

-- Fractured bones: Broken bones are often sustained in truck accidents, especially in the arms, legs, and pelvis.
-In many truck accident cases the victim suffers broken hand bones to stop the impact during the crash.
+- Fractured bones: Broken bones are often sustained in truck/motor vehicle accidents, especially in the arms, legs, and pelvis.
+In many truck accident cases, the victim suffers broken hand bones to stop the impact during the crash.

 - Internal injuries: When a person is involved in a serious truck crash, their internal organs can be injured, causing bleeding and/or swelling.
 This condition often leads to other complications that might result in death.

-- Internal organ damage: Blunt force trauma and puncture wounds from being run over by a truck can lead to internal organ damage from the impact.
+- Internal organ damage: Blunt force trauma and puncture wounds from being hit by large commercial vehicles involved in a crash can lead to internal organ damage from the impact.

-- Wrongful death: If a loved one dies due to a truck collision injury, the family can file a wrongful death claim against the defendants' insurance companies (truck driver and trucking company).
+- Wrongful death: If a loved one dies due to a truck collision injury, the family can file a wrongful death lawsuit against the defendants' insurance companies (truck driver and trucking company).

-To hold the trucking company "legally liable" for your injuries, you must be able to prove that the negligent party had a duty to provide a safe environment and that they breached their duty.
+To hold the negligent trucking company responsible for your injuries "legally liable," you must be able to prove that the negligent party had a duty to provide a safe environment and that they breached their duty.

 How to Determine What Caused Your Truck Collision

 You might know exactly what happened during the crash.
-However, it might be difficult to prove exactly what was the cause of the collision in court.
+However, it might be difficult to prove the cause of the collision in court.

 For example, a large 18-wheeler moving quickly near passenger vehicles could create an unexpected collision in moments.

-Our Louisville truck accident lawyers have handled many cases where we visit the accident scene together with additional information, review surveillance equipment that might have captured what happened, and read police reports from the officers who first investigated the scene.
+Our Louisville truck accident lawyers have handled many cases where we visited the scene with additional information, reviewed surveillance equipment that might have captured what happened, and read the police accident report from the officers who first investigated the scene.

-Proving your case in court or to the claims adjuster to ensure you receive maximum financial compensation might require:
+Proving your truck accident case in court or to the claims adjuster to ensure you receive maximum financial compensation might require:

-- Hiring accident reconstruction experts who specialize in rebuilding the accident to show the insurance companies or judge and jury how the collision unfolded
+- Hiring accident reconstruction experts who specialize in rebuilding the crash to show the insurance companies or judge and jury how the accident happened

-- Using skid marks, debris field analysis, and witness statements to recreate the crash
+- Using skid marks, debris field analysis, and witness statements to recreate how the accident occurred

 - Employing engineers who can testify about the weight and speed of the truck and how it interacted with the passenger vehicle.